 Bottom Line

 Think of FactoStack as the front office and shop floor; Tally as the back office.
-Together they give you full visibility and full compliance without double entry or Excel in between.
+Together they give you full visibility and full compliance without typing the same details twice or falling back to Excel.

 Sudharsan GS